Also see our iPhone FAQ below.

 So the new “no contract” plans are a welcome change.
 (A strategy pioneered by T-Mobile USA back in 2013.)
 But if you travel a lot or spend time in Europe, there are a few things you need to know in order to be a happy iPhone or mobile phone user abroad.
 Number one is having an unlocked phone.
 Number two is knowing the meaning of these two terms: GSM and SIM.
 (More about his below.)

-See our new iPhone 6s buying info below.
+See our latest iPhone buying info below.

 This guide to buying an iPhone for Germany and Europe will show you the best options for your particular situation.
 You also need to know that you can purchase an iPhone in the USA for much less than the same model bought in Germany.
 If possible, buy your (unlocked) iPhone in the United States before traveling to Germany or anywhere in Europe.
 (If you already own an unlocked GSM iPhone, see Part 2 of our iPhone guide.)

 After two years of remodeling a historic building, Berlin’s first Apple Store finally opened in May 2013, becoming the 11th in Germany at that time.
 See our current list of all the retail Apple Stores in Germany and Switzerland.

 Europeans have long seen the advantages of buying an unlocked mobile phone, but until recently there was little advantage for Americans to do the same thing – unless they traveled abroad a lot.
 It’s difficult to believe, but true, that Apple didn’t even offer unlocked, contract-free iPhones in the US until June 2011.
 It’s also shocking to know that AT&T refused to unlock an iPhone, even if the 24-month contract had expired, until 2012.
 But these days that is no problem.
 AT&T will happily unlock your iPhone if it is no longer under contract.
 See How to Get Your US iPhone Unlocked in Part 2.